 —Jennifer Eddings, director of sales for Explore Waterloo Region

-Toronto’s soaring tech sector, diverse culture and rich ecosystem of thought leaders and educational institutions makes it a great destination to connect to IT, new media and fintech professionals during meetings and events.
+Toronto’s soaring tech sector, diverse culture and rich ecosystem of thought leaders and educational institutions makes it a great destination to connect to digital entertainment, cybersecurity and fintech professionals during meetings and events.

-Amazon’s recent interest in the Greater Toronto Region generated huge attention, helping to fuel major investments from tech giants like Google, Reddit, DoorDash, Wayfair and Pinterest.
+Canadian start-ups and the world’s leading tech companies make Toronto the home of their Canadian headquarters.
+This includes giants like Amazon, Google, Microsoft and Twitter.
 High-paced growth in this sector is making Toronto one of the world’s most resilient cities, as well, with the highest rate of job creation in the tech field, according to the CBRE Scoring Tech Talent 2021 report: More than 10 per cent of jobs in the city are in tech — ahead of Seattle and Washington, D.C..

-The CBRE Scoring Tech Talent 2021 report, released in July, revealed that Toronto has the fastest-growing tech talent pool, with more than 42 percent growth, and has added more tech jobs (81,200) than any other North American city.
+The CBRE Scoring Tech Talent 2021 report, released in July of last year, revealed that Toronto has the fastest-growing tech talent pool, with more than 42 percent growth, and has added more tech jobs (81,200) than any other North American city.
 Tech business has doubled in the past five years.
-As headquarters for 40 percent of Canada’s businesses, the city is ranked fourth in top markets for talent and investment, ahead of New York City, thanks to its reputation as a livable, cosmopolitan city.
+In fact, the Toronto Region accounts for over 25 percent of Canada’s tech talent and employment.

 “When the team from Collision was looking for a new North American home, Toronto rose to the top due to our surging tech sector and because our convention and hospitality sector has the capacity and expertise to deliver a conference of this size and complexity.”